-Here is a breakdown of each method and how it works.
+Here’s a breakdown of each method and how it works.

-Split based on hours worked
+1. Tip splitting based on hours worked

 To split servers’ tips based on hours worked, add up the total amount of tips and then divide that figure by the total hours worked.
 Then, multiply THAT figure by the hours an individual server worked.